key4hep/key4hep-julia-fwk/README.md

 ## Preferences

-The [Preferences](https://juliapackaging.github.io/Preferences.jl/stable/) are used to select whether [DistributedNext](https://github.com/JuliaParallel/DistributedNext.jl) (default) or [Distributed](https://github.com/JuliaLang/Distributed.jl) is used.
+The [Preferences](https://juliapackaging.github.io/Preferences.jl/stable/) are used to select whether [DistributedNext](https://github.com/JuliaParallel/DistributedNext.jl) (default) or [Distributed](https://github.com/JuliaLang/Distributed.jl) is used for distributed computing.
 The preferences can be changed with:

 ```julia
 julia --project -e "using FrameworkDemo; FrameworkDemo.set_distributed_package!(\"Distributed\")"
 ```

+The changes will be stored in `LocalPreferences.toml` in the project directory which overwrites the default preferences in [`Project.toml`](Project.toml).